 Staying outside of the national park is cheaper than staying inside.
 Also staying inside requires payment to the National Park and starts the 24-hour period.
 Because we arrived at night, it made sense to stay outside of the park as to not waste any of our 24-hour period.

 Stay at Yebo Safari Camp where camping is $10 per person, and the tented camps are $25 per person.
 Banda’s with full board are $40.
 Meals cost $10 but are very large and delicious.
 Note that if you are staying outside the park, the main entrance from the Masindi gate requires you to pay to get to the “outside the park” establishments.
 Make sure to drive around the park to Lake Albert and through Bulisa to avoid paying park fee’s.

 Stay Inside the Park

-Game Drives are the main activity in Murchison, where most accommodation, besides the Paraa Safari Lodge, are South of the river.
-The game drives, however, are North of the river.
+Game drives are the main activity in Murchison.
+Most of the accommodation is on the south side of the river, besides the Paraa Safari Lodge.
+The game drives, however, are on the north side of the river.
 You must take a ferry crossing.
 It is best to arrive at 6:30am to make sure you get on the first 7AM ferry.
-Hire a guide for 4 hours of game drive for $20 from the North side of the ferry.
+You can hire a guide for 4 hour periods for $20 at the entry on the north side of the ferry crossing.